 - train staff and provide family planning services at freestanding high-volume clinics

-During the two-year fellowship they also complete their MPH in the program at Columbia University.
-Each fellow is actively involved with developing and implementing at least one research project, and they have presented their findings at regional and national meetings.
+During the two-year fellowship, fellows also complete a Master of Public Health at Columbia University.
+Each fellow is actively involved with developing and implementing at least one research project, and presenting findings at regional and national meetings.
 Many fellows have had manuscripts on their projects published in peer-reviewed journals.

-For more information and to apply, please go to www.familyplanningfellowship.info
+For more information and to apply to the program: